Limited Time 10% Off Everything on Website + Free Shipping Sale! – Use code : get10%off

 The Leaky Seam

-Up to this point, we have not seen any issues to this extent.
+We have yet to see any issues up to this point.
 So, having two in the same month, we took it very seriously.
 We started with testing the fabric to make sure it was holding water.
 Once that was confirmed, we reached out to all our vendors and shared with them the issue along with the materials and methods we were using.

 We had our thread vendor, Quality Thread, send us various thread and needle sizes to test and this suggested that what we were using might not be the best.
 Then our Trivantage rep reached out to fabricators in the upper northwest and shared with us how they were dealing with these issues.
 Armed with this information, we decided to run our own, extremely, scientific tests.